oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 In the Sign-On Options dialogue, keep the default settings, as these won't be used by our app.
 Click the blue "Done" button at the bottom of the page.

 In the Provisioning tab of the application, click the Configure API Integration button, check the Enable API Integration box.
 Provide the Base URL, which is the localtunnel URL with `/scim/v2` appended to the end.
-The API Token is `Bearer 131313` if you're using the values seeded by `seed.ts`.
+The API Token is `Bearer 131313` if you're using the values seeded by `seed_script.ts`.
 Save these settings.

  When you save these settings or use the "Test API Credentials" button, Okta will make a `GET /Users` request with the API token you've provided in order to establish a connection with your SCIM server.